AG-Boerries/MIRACUM-Pipe/README.md

 If available, the used versions are noted.

-### Additional Files

 ## Running MIRACUM-Pipe
+Once you installed the system and setup the required tools and databases, you can simply run the pipeline by setting up patients and run `./miracum-pipe.sh`.
+For more documentation about this, see the documentation of [MIRACUM-Pipe-docker]().

 ### Adding new databases respectively update current databases
 For the databases contained in ANNOVAR updating or installing new databases is very simple following the descriptions on the homepage of ANNOVAR.
-If the additional database is installed it has to be added in line 117 and 118 in the **make\_alignment\_VC\_CNV.sh** script.
+If the additional database is installed it has to be added in the yaml configuration file.
 Adding a database currently not supported by ANNOVAR is also possible but one has to add a few lines and the actual database to the corresponding part in the **filtering.R** script.
 See the documentation of the R scripts.

 ### Information about the included R-scripts
 All neccessary informations about the included R-scripts can be found with the *?functionName* function in R.